-Vertigo is a specific form of dizziness that involves the sensation of movement.
-It is most commonly described by patients as a feeling that the room is spinning.
+Vertigo is a form of dizziness that involves the sensation of movement.
+Patients often describe it as a feeling that the room is spinning.
 The causes of vertigo break down into two categories—central and peripheral vertigo.

-Peripheral vertigo refers to physical causes of vertigo such as an ear infection.
-Central vertigo refers to underlying causes that are related to the central nervous system such as a tumor in the cerebellum.
-However, there is one common factor that connects central and peripheral vertigo—either can be the result of drug use, whether prescription drugs or illegal drugs.
+Peripheral vertigo is due to physical causes such as an ear infection.
+Central vertigo refers to underlying causes that are related to the central nervous system.
+An example is a tumor in the cerebellum.
+One common factor connects central and peripheral vertigo—either can be the result of drug use.
+They can stem from prescription drugs or illegal drugs.

 Vertigo is a common side effect of many medications.
 This is especially true of drugs that affect the central nervous system.
-For example, many medications used in the treatment of depression, seizures, pain (opioids), and anxiety are known to cause vertigo.
-Since these medications affect the central nervous system, it is considered central vertigo when these medications are a factor.
+For example, many medications used in the treatment of depression, seizures, and anxiety can cause vertigo.
+Since these medications affect the central nervous system, we consider it central vertigo.
 However, there are also a number of medications that affect the inner ear and may cause peripheral vertigo.

-Obviously, you should speak with your physician before stopping medication use, even if you are experiencing some side effects.
-However, there is another common cause of vertigo that is not medication related.
+You should speak with your physician before stopping medication use, even if you are experiencing some side effects.
+However, there is another common cause of the false sensation of spinning that is not medication-related.
 This is a misalignment of the upper cervical spine.

-The C1 and C2 vertebrae are specially designed to make it easy for the head to move.
+The C1 and C2 vertebrae make it easy for the head to move.
 Unfortunately, this same mobility increases the likelihood of misalignment.
-This is especially true if someone suffers a head injury while playing sports, is involved in a car accident, or suffers another type of trauma to the head or neck.
+This is especially true if someone suffers a head injury while playing sports, or is involved in a car accident.

-If you are experiencing vertigo, particularly if you have a history of head or neck trauma, such a misalignment may be involved.
-Upper cervical chiropractic offers a long-lasting, low force correction that gives the tissue and nerves sufficient time to heal from damage.
-As a result, vertigo may become less severe or even resolve entirely.
+If you have vertigo, such misalignment may be involved.
+Those with a history of head or neck trauma are very likely to have it.
+Upper cervical chiropractic offers a long-lasting correction.
+It gives the tissue and nerves sufficient time to heal from damage.
+It uses low force for gentle adjustments.
+As a result, the feeling of spinning may become less severe or even resolve entirely.